 Many parents whose children bottle-feed beyond 15 months are unaware of the specific health risks.
 When they discover that they’re doing their baby a disservice, they begin the weaning process.
 When your baby is 9 months old, you’ll learn from your pediatrician that:

-• A recent study in The Journal of Pediatrics found that 23 percent of children who still used bottles at age 2 were obese by the time they were 5 1/2 years old.
+- A study in The Journal of Pediatrics found that 23 percent of children who still used bottles at age 2 were obese by the time they were 5 1/2 years old.
 Why?
 Bottle-fed kids take in more calories from cow’s milk than children who use cups.
 1- to 2-year-olds need 900 to 1,000 calories daily, which should include just 16 ounces of milk.
 Bottle-fed toddlers generally drink four 8-ounce bottles of whole milk daily.
 That’s 600 calories from milk alone!

-• The American Academy of Pediatric Dentistry recommends that: children never be put to sleep with a bottle containing juice, soda, cow’s milk or breast milk; all juice be served in a cup; and infants be bottle weaned at 12 to 14 months.
+- The American Academy of Pediatric Dentistry recommends that: children never be put to sleep with a bottle containing juice, soda, cow’s milk or breast milk; all juice be served in a cup; and infants be bottle weaned at 12 to 14 months.
 Bottle fluids tend to sit in the mouth longer than those taken from a cup, leading to early decay.
 “Kids can get tooth abscesses that may spread to their jaws and skin,” says Ruby Roy, MD, an assistant professor of pediatrics at the University of Chicago, who practices at La Rabida Children’s Hospital in Chicago.

 - Iron deficiency most commonly affects 9- to 24-month olds.
 The cause?
 Too much cow’s milk, which not only contains less iron than many other foods your child should be eating, but also makes it difficult for little bodies to absorb iron.